SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_Triggering_an_API.md

 The Content-Length header is calculated and filled in automatically depending on how you send the request.
 It contains the length of the body in bytes. *UserDefinableApiEndpoint* will only read the number of bytes of the body specified in the Content-Length header.

 > [!IMPORTANT]
-> The endpoint limits the size of requests depening on the DataMiner version:
+> The endpoint limits the size of requests depending on the DataMiner version:
 >
 > - Version 10.3.6: 30 MB
 > - Version 10.3.8: 16.7 MB